gettalong/hexapdf/README.md

 To be more specific, it is easily possible to read an existing PDF with HexaPDF and modify parts of it before writing it out again.
-The modifications can be to the PDF object structure like removing superfluous annotations or the the content itself.
+The modifications can be to the PDF object structure like removing superfluous annotations or the content itself.

 Prawn has no such functionality.
 There is basic support for using a PDF as a template using the `pdf-reader` and `prawn-template` gems but support is very limited.
 However, Prawn has a very